volodymyrhudyma/blog/content/blog/2020-07-01-5-things-i-have-learned-during-3-years-of-react.md

 ---
-title: 5 things I have learned during 3 years of React
+title: 5 Things I Have Learned During 3 Years Of React
 tag:
   - React
 popular: false
+promote: false
 metaDescription: Read about some of my most important takeaways after 3 years of working with ReactJs.
 Understanding them is one of the keys to becoming a good programmer and a valuable person in the team.